 Anticipation, baby.
 It makes the world go 'round!

-*Title quote borrowed from the mind of David Sedaris.
+*Title quote from the masterful imagination of George Lucas.